New to Cricket? Here's Exactly What You Need to Buy First

 Can I use a junior bat as an adult?

-At 6 feet, no. You need a Short Handle (SH) adult bat.
-Junior bats have thinner handles and shorter blades.
-A Harrow size might work if you're particularly slight, but Short Handle is your correct size.
+If you are over 5'6\", no. You need a Short Handle (SH) adult bat.
+Junior bats have thinner handles and shorter blades — they are not just "smaller adult bats," they are different tools.
+A Harrow size might work if you are particularly slight, but Short Handle is the correct adult size.
+The size guide has the full chart by height.

 Do I need different bats for hard ball and tennis ball?